davenverse/shellfish/docs/wiki/file_reading_writing.md

 # Reading, writing, and appending

-This library comes with three different functions for reading and writing operations, `read`, `write` and `append`, each with four different variants: Standalone, `Bytes`, `Lines` and `As`, with these variants you will be able to work with the file and/or its contents as a UTF-8 string or with a custom `java.nio.charset.Charset`, as bytes, line by line, and with a custom codec respectively.
+Shellfish comes with three different functions for reading and writing operations, `read`, `write` and `append`, each with four different variants: Standalone, `Bytes`, `Lines` and `As`, with these variants you will be able to work with the file and/or its contents as a UTF-8 string or with a custom `java.nio.charset.Charset`, as bytes, line by line, and with a custom codec respectively.

 ```scala mdoc:invisible
 // This section adds every import to the code snippets